PMMAraujo/snappy/docs/source/tutorials.rst

     py.test

-To run the tests the conda snappy environment need to be active.
+To run the tests the conda snappy environment needs to be active.
 If the tests result in error it is advised to reinstall the tool.

  .. _tut1: